 Among all the aerial lift hazards, falls are the most common and sometimes the most dangerous.
 Falls happen for many reasons, such as:

 - Moving an aerial lift while the platform is elevated

 - Hitting objects

-Workers who perform aerial lift tasks under live wires are prone to one of the most serious aerial lift hazards: electrocutions.
-Although electrocutions occur less frequently than falls, they remain major problems for aerial lift workers — and must be prioritized accordingly.
+Another one of the most common aerial lift hazards is electrocution.
+Although electrocution occur less frequently than falls, it remains a major problems danger for aerial lift workers — and must be prevented accordingly!